Automattic/vip-cli/docs/RELEASING.md

 Prepare the release by making sure that:

-1. All relevant PRs have been merged.
+1. All relevant pull requests have been merged.
 1. The release has been tested across macOS, Windows, and Linux.
 1. All tests pass and your working directory is clean (we have pre-publish checks to catch this, just-in-case).